 "Emperor Domitian" by Domenico Fetti‘Domitian’s Dark Dinners’ by Joseph S. Salemi The Society April 9, 2019 Culture, Poetry 3 Comments The Graeco-Roman historian Lucius Dio Cassius, in his Roman History, describes “dark dinners” that were given by the emperor Domitian to specially chosen guests.
 Domitian’s dinners served to terrify; Their purpose was to harrow and appall— Guests would imagine that this ghastly meal Was meant to be their last: a grisly joke Conceived by the Emperor’s cruelty and spite, A scourge and cross of dark anticipation.
 Gloom enveloped everything except The flickering of funerary lamps, Ebony tables, food as black as pitch, And blackened silent boys who glided by Like specters out of hell, or sable panthers A-prowl at nighttime in a shadowed wood.
 Dishes of smooth obsidian, and cups Hollowed from rarest onyx, lumps of coal, Cloth double-dyed in ink of cuttlefish— As if the very radiance of life’s sun Were in eclipse forever, and cold death Made the whole world a foetid mausoleum.
 No one could make a sound.
 Domitian’s voice Broke the stiff silence of the cheerless room, And he spoke in a harsh, slow, measured growl Of murder, sudden death, mortality.
 It was as if the underworld had sent A harbinger of doom’s impending blow.
 For place-cards there were tombstones, each inscribed With an epitaph that named the man Who lay reclining near it.
 At the close Domitian bade goodnight in solemn tones.
 The diners left escorted by strange guards Who uttered not a word.
 When home at last And shivering in bed, each frightened guest Was roused by knocking.
 At his doorway stood Armed soldiers scowling, and an emissary Who held Domitian’s sealed imperial scroll.
 This was the normal prelude to arrest, Followed by swift and certain execution.
 Everyone thought himself condemned to die.
 Some wept, while others froze in stony silence.
 Such was the culminating final blow Foreshadowed by that fatalistic dinner.
 Those who partook of it gave up all hope, Envisioning Hades, Cerberus, and Styx.
 But it was not to be.
 Instead of death, The emissary brought a raft of gifts: Gold and silver, precious objets d’art, And even the ink-stained slaveboy (now washed clean) To be the guest’s sweet-scented Ganymede— Treasure, fine art, and supple youthful limbs.
 Peripeteia!
 Safe now and reprieved, What did the guests learn from that tomb-dark dinner?
 Only that hope and joy lay in the jaws Even of death.
 Domitian’s will alone Could make the difference in determining Whether the axe would fall, or pass you by.
 Joseph S. Salemi has published five books of poetry, and his poems, translations and scholarly articles have appeared in over one hundred publications world-wide.
 He is the editor of the literary magazine Trinacria.
 He teaches in the Department of Humanities at New York University and in the Department of Classical Languages at Hunter College.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 3 Responses James A. Tweedie April 9, 2019 Grotesque.
 A Roman/gothic tale well and darkly told–one I had never heard before.
 It comes as no surprise that Domitian was eventually assassinated and that (as Wikipedia so delicately puts it) because he had “offended the aristocratic elite, the Senate ordered the damnation of his memory.”
 The darkness of the banquet reminds me of the “worship” environment created by Anton LeVey as the liturgical setting for his “Church of Satan” back in the 1960s.
 It is also reminiscent of mock firing squads used by various repressive regimes to assert power and instill terror, such as the one faced by Dostoyevsky in 1849.
 Similar, but without the gifts.
 Reply Aedile Cwerbus April 9, 2019 What I notice (about Mr. Salemi’s nine blank-verse sestets) is their easy modulation; and “Domitian’s Dark Dinners” is another example, if one needed one, of Mr. Salemi’s profound association with the Silver Age in Latin literature.
 I can think of no contemporary of ours who draws so deeply and heavily from that era, nor does any figure of English literature quickly come to mind; though, of course, Baroque and Neoclassical writers, from late Shakespeare to Pope and Swift, offer glimpses.
 From American literature, it is Poe who comes to mind in diction and topic, except for the Frostian fluidity and occasional Shakespearean phrase, like “a harbinger of doom’s impending blow”.
 Reply Nathan April 11, 2019 A well-told story of this strange ritual.
 It provides a vivid reminder of how sickness of all sorts plagues both rich and poor, powerful and powerless, and how too much luxury can infect the soul in strange ways.
 Reply Leave a Reply to James A. Tweedie Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.